redpesk-common/afb-test/docs/2_The_test_widget.md

-# How to build the test widget using app-templates/cmake-apps-module
+# How to build the test binding using "AFB CMake Modules"

 ## Defining CMake targets

 Now that the test tree has been created, in each directory you have to create a `CMakeLists.txt` file to hold the CMake's target definition.
 For each target you need to specify a **LABELS** depending on the purpose of the files for each directory.
-There are more explanations about using the *cmake-apps-module* (the former *app-templates* submodule) in the [documentation website](../../../devguides/reference/cmakeafbtemplates/dev_guide/advanced-usage.html).
+There are more explanations about using the *afb-cmake-modules* in the ["AFB CMake Modules"](../developer-guides/cmakeafbtemplates/dev_guide/cmake-overview.html) chapter.

 Here is a cheat sheet to map the **LABELS** target for each classic test tree
 directory: